sameer/python-openzwave-sniffer/README.md

 ** Assume # to be the port number of the ZWave Stick. **

-On Windows, COM#, you can figure out what this number is by opening Device Manager and looking at the USB devices list
+On Windows Subsystem for Linux with Ubuntu, it should be COM# in Windows and /dev/ttyS# in Ubuntu.
+You can try figure out what # is by opening Device Manager and looking at the USB devices list, then trying each with `./run.sh /dev/ttyS#`.

 On OS X, it should be /dev/ttyUSB#, you can try each one until you get it right